GST Taxpayer Category in India

 11. Non-Resident Online Service Distributors

 As per the provisions under Goods and Services Tax (GST), a Non-Resident Online Service Distributor (NROSD) is a foreign body offering online data services and direct-to-consumer database access in India.
-These bodies have been mandated to register under GST irrespective of their sales level, as well as mandatory collection and remittance of GST on services.
+These bodies have been mandated to register under GST irrespective of their sales level, as well as the mandatory collection and remittance of GST on services.
 This means the revenue-generating international digital services of streaming services, e-learning platforms, and software distribution will fall under taxation and, therefore, be covered under this provision of the Act.

 12. Embassy / UN Body / Other Notified Persons

 In the GST regime, embassies, United Nations (UN) agencies and all such set-up establishments would get registration for Unique Identification Number (UIN) instead of common GST registration under the Goods and Services Tax Act, 2017.
-Consequently, they will be eligible for the recovery of taxes paid on the procurement from India in keeping with tax-exempt under this provision.
+Consequently, they will be eligible for the recovery of taxes paid on the procurement from India in keeping with the tax-exempt status under this provision.

 Conclusion

-India divides the taxpayer under GST and enlightens citizens about the various roles in achieving effective tax system requirements for different types of businesses and the requirements of different sets of people in other sectors.
+India divides the taxpayers under GST and enlightens citizens about the various roles in achieving effective tax system requirements for different types of businesses and the requirements of different sets of people in other sectors.
 The framework creates separate compliance arrangements for all regular taxpayers, composition scheme taxpayers, casual taxable persons, non-resident taxable persons and e-commerce operators under the framework that distinguishes between these categories.
 This would certainly bring efficiency and accessibility into the system.
 It also guarantees that large companies and foreign entities comply with the country’s tax rules in a transparent and fair manner, thus easing the compliance burden of smaller banks and making simpler tax reporting.

 It is this flexibility that characterises the GST system of India and ensures that tax compliance applicable to it meets the needs of all taxpayers, small service providers, and large multinational corporations.
 Tax classification will increasingly be crucial as India’s tax system and processes evolve to ensure a more conducive business environment, fair tax practices and the long-term prosperity of the nation.